I recently started reading

 Question

-Suppose we take all the weights and biases in a network of perceptrons, and multiply them by a positive constant, c>0.
-Show that the behavior of the network doesn't change.
+Suppose we take all the weights and biases in a network of perceptrons, and multiply them by a

 Solution